 Using Google, you are likely to limit your options severely and even pay a higher price for life insurance than you would have otherwise.
 Foreign people living in Japan have many options for life insurance.
 They should not limit themselves to the first thing that Google presents.

 It is crucial to have good life insurance cover in a disaster, especially if you are the primary provider for your family.
 Life insurance requires careful consideration, especially when you live in a foreign country.
 Language barriers, currency fluctuations, and complicated contracts are all reasons why you may want your Japanese life insurance to be in English.
-To ensure you get the best cover possible, you may want to consider speaking with a financial advisor.
+To ensure you get the best cover possible, you may want to consider speaking with an experienced and qualified professional.